About Japanese Maple Trees: Acer palmatum and A. japonicum

 All major remedial pruning or shaping should be done in winter during the dormant time of the tree.
 Scheduling this annually goes a long way in keeping the tree looking good.
 Routine maintenance should include removing damaged stems and corrective pruning.
 Cutting off deadwood can be done at any time of the year.
 When pruning, always remember to clean pruning tools to limit any spread of diseases.

-Tools Needed For Pruning Japanese Maple Trees
+Tools Needed for Pruning Japanese Maple Trees

 Below is the list of essential tools needed to prune a Japanese maple tree: